Tom Melhuish 5 min read

 Installation: Providers will commit to an installation date in the SLA and must comply before or on the date confirmed.
 A course of action and compensation should also be included if the installation doesn’t happen on time.

-Service availability (Uptime): This is the % amount of time your broadband service is up and operational over a specified period.
+Service availability (uptime): This is the % amount of time your broadband service is up and operational over a specified period.
 SLAs typically commit to 99.9% availability for business broadband but will vary depending on location, service and provider.
 For clarity, 99.9% availability on a year-long period allows for about 9 hours of downtime.

 Getting you back online: The service-level agreement should also guarantee a maximum resolution time frame for any issues causing downtime and any compensation if this isn’t achieved.